 Most ACFs are made from raw materials such as nutshells, wood, coal, and petroleum.
 One principal mechanism by which it works is adsorption.

 When the contaminated water flows through ACF, the chemicals stick to the carbon resulting in purer water output.
-The filters effectiveness depends on the flow and temperature of the water.
-Thus, smaller active carbon filters, such as pitchers and water ionizers, should be used with low pressure and cold water.

 Should You Go For Water Filters?